RagnarJensen/Z-CAM-E1-IO/Flash/README.md

 Beware of high trigger voltage, though!!!
 Some flashes from the Good Old Days can have several hundred volts on the trigger pin.
 Measure before you connect...

 ![The test flash](Olympus_T32.jpg)
-For my tests, I use an old Olympus T-32 flash.
+For my tests, I use an old [Olympus T 32](https://www.mir.com.my/rb/photography/hardwares/classics/olympusom1n2/shared/flash/t32flash/index.htm) flash.
 I have six of them.
 I like them a lot, because they are quite powerful in a small package.
 The reflector can tilt up 90º and down 15º (for close-ups) and they can be powered from mains AC.
 They have a connector on the side that mirrors the pins on the foot (they are actually wired in parallel), making it easy to connect several of them to each other in a multi-flash setup.
 Chopping up a cable makes it as easy to connect them to other things, too :wink: